 Wong (1974).
 Page 10

-Between 1946 and 1952 about 300.000 CCP cadres were involved in land reform.
 The work teams, upon arriving in a village, started with installing telephone lines to maintain contact with the higher echelon of the Party.
 The work teams were often accompanied with a small drama group to enact plays about the success of agrarian reform in other Regions.
 Then, they started screening the village population to find the ‘positive elements’ who could serve as local leaders of village organizations.
-(See fig 27.1 1) Below the county level, Peasants’ Associations were organized, they were designated as the legal executive organs for the land reform.
+(See fig 27.5 1 preparatory work) Below the county level, Peasants’ Associations were organized, they were designated as the legal executive organs for the land reform.
 Agricultural labours, poor peasants, middle peasants, rural handicraftsmen, and impoverished intellectuals could become members.
 In 1950, more then 50 million peasants were members, the number increased to 88 million in 1951.

 The second phase was target selection and determining the class status of the population.
-(See fig 27.1 2) Carefully orchestrated mass meetings were held to denounce landlords.
+(See fig 27.5 2 target selection) Carefully orchestrated mass meetings were held to denounce landlords.

 "Use of these new words during public debates became standard, indeed obligatory oratory practice.
 In the meantime, attending these assemblies became a symbol of personal right and social status.
 If someone was denied the right to attend a meeting, it implied that he was excluded and had been identified as a

 Javed (2022).
-Page 35 A large number of intelectuals particpated in the work teams.
+Page 35 "By 1951, the Party’s guidelines for land reform had been consolidated into six steps, of which steps 2 to 6 are crucial to Chinese-style policy experimentation to the present day: (1) train work team cadres and send them down to the localities; (2) carry out model experiments; (3) accomplish breakthroughs in a key point; (4) broaden the campaign from point to surface; (5) integrate point and surface with regard to the applied measures; (6) unfold the campaign in steady steps.39" A large number of intelectuals particpated in the work teams.
 In this way, they could learn about class struggle and land reform.
 The last participants were active in the end of 1951 to the middle of 1952.
 Zhou Enlai motivates this view:

 "Most of our country’s intellectuals came from landlord or bourgeois families, so we can’t expect them to take the side of working class all at once…So